pomerantsev/accented/packages/website/src/pages/how-it-works.md

 ---
-layout: ../../layouts/DocsLayout.astro
+layout: ../layouts/DocsLayout.astro
 ---

-# How Accented works
+# How it works

 This document discusses how Accented works under the hood, why it’s built in a certain way,